 Dr. Nathalie Steinhoff is a Biomarker Scientist and Group Leader for Pharmacology & Toxicology in the field of Cancer Immunotherapy and Inflammation at Numab Therapeutics AG.
 Numab Therapeutics AG applies a proprietary antibody discovery and engineering technology to generate highly potent and stable antibody Fv fragments as building blocks to create multispecific antibody fragment-based therapeutics.
 In her role, Nathalie supports non-clinical and clinical development and implements biomarker and experimental medicine strategies for compounds in the portfolio.
 Prior to her current role, she investigated the mode of action of T-cell bispecific antibodies, with a focus on safety and acquired resistance mechanisms at Roche.
 Her research in this area dissected the cellular and molecular players of T Cell Bispecific antibody-mediated Cytokine Release Syndrome.
 She earned her PhD in Medical Sciences from the University of Fribourg in collaboration with the Roche Innovation Center Zurich, where her research focused on the analysis of the tumor immune contexture and T-cell infiltration in poorly immune-infiltrated gastric cancer induced by pharmaceutical intervention

-Dr. Eike Staub started his bioinformatics career as a Ph.D. student in one of the first oncogenomic drug hunting companies, metaGen in Berlin.
-After a short academic research phase focusing on evolution of protein families and genome content in the post-human genome era as a group lead in the Computational Biology group at the Max Planck Institute for Molecular Genetics in Berlin, he joined Altana Pharma to continue working on oncogenomics for drug research.
-In 2007 Eike joined Merck KGaA where he worked in various functions to leverage genome-scale data by bioinformatics algorithms, biostatistics, data mining & machine learning for oncology, from identification of drug targets to biomarker assessment in late clinical drug development.
+Eike started his career in the field of bioinformatics for cancer research as a Ph.D. student in one of the first oncogenomics-based drug hunting companies, metaGen in Berlin.
+After a short phase of academic research focusing on protein and genome evolution at the Max Planck Institute for Molecular Genetics in Berlin, he joined Altana Pharma to continue developing analytical strategies to leverage oncogenomics data for drug research.
+In 2007, Eike joined Merck KGaA where he worked in various functions to analyze genome-scale data for drug discovery and development, using biostatistics, data mining & machine learning, for identification of new drug target concepts or patient selection strategies in late clinical drug development.

-Since 2015 he has been leading Oncology Bioinformatics in the Translational Medicine department at Merck KGaA, a team that is responsible for genome-scale data analysis from early pre-clinical research to late stage clinical development.
-His team is also committed to deliver computational infrastructure to enable Merck scientist to conduct biomarker research using self-service tools.
+Since 2013 he has been leading Oncology Data Science at Merck Healthcare KGaA, a team that aims to apply data mining and AI/ML from early pre-clinical research to late stage clinical development, and also to deliver cloud-based computational infrastructure and self-service tools to the Merck R&D community

 Dr Ali Roghanian is an Associate Professor in Cancer Immunology & Immunotherapy at the University of Southampton, UK.
 Ali obtained his PhD degree in immunology from the University of Edinburgh in 2007.
 He specialises in experimental models of cancer, such as humanised mouse models, as well as developing and investigating the MoA of novel therapeutics.
 Following a postdoctoral position at Cambridge University (2006-2008), he joined the University of Southampton in 2009, where he was a lead scientist on a key translational project, which involved extensive characterisation of novel human FcγRIIB monoclonal antibodies (mAb) in collaboration with a biotech company.
 The lead candidates (BI-1206 and BI-1607) are currently in Phase I/IIa clinical trials for treatment of haematological and solid malignancies with promising prospects.
 In 2015, Dr Roghanian was awarded a highly competitive Visiting Fellowship to spend 2.5 years at MIT, USA, before relocating to Southampton in 2018 to establish his independent research group at the Centre for Cancer Immunology